imoledebayo/LITA-DATA-ANALYSIS/README.md

 ### PROJECT OVERVIEW
-This data analysis aims to provide insights into the sales and subcription perfomance of a retail store for the past few years, by anayzing various aspect of the sales data i intend to find trends,gain deeper understanding of the company's performance and give recommendationsonhow to improve sales.
+This data analysis aims to provide insights into the sales and subscription performance of a retail store over the past few years.
+By analyzing various aspects of the sales data, I intend to find trends, gain a deeper understanding of the company's performance, and give recommendations on how to improve sales.

 ### DATA SOURCE
-In this project I will be working on data sets gathtered from two retail store:
+In this project, I will be working on data sets gathered from two retail stores:
 - Wears sales data set
 - Subscription data set

 ### Tools
 - Excel: cleaning and generating reports
-- SQL: for queurying
+- SQL: for querying
 - Power BI: Visualization

 ### DATA CLEANING/PREPARATION